swiftycode256/clitheme/.github/README.md

 ## Features

-`clitheme` has these main features:
+CLItheme has these main features:

 - Customize and modify the output of any command line application through defining substitution rules
 - Customize Unix/Linux manual pages (man pages)